bqi343/cp-notebook/Division-Specific/Bronze/Bronze Topics.md

 # Bronze

 All questions about the format of USACO contests should be answered by the USACO website.
 You may want to explore the [USACO Training Pages](http://train.usaco.org/), although the problems are fairly outdated and the difficulty curve is pretty steep if you're just starting.
 Bronze contests usually just involve "algorithmic thinking." :D

+Please refer to the [competitive programming handbook (CPH)](https://cses.fi/book.pdf).

  * Basics
     * Fundamentals of C++ or Java